DavinderJolly/myConfigs/README.md

-# Just the basic stuff from my configs
+# Just the basic minimal stuff from my configs